 Per Bioderma, this micellar water removes 99% of makeup, 98% of fine particles, and 78% of heavy metals, based on a test on 10 volunteers on the effectiveness of this product on foundation removal.

-Another highly effective micellar water that you can find in most drugstores is Garnier SkinActive Micellar Cleansing Water.
-This micellar water is affordable and works just as well as some of the higher-end micellar waters on the market.
+Another highly effective micellar water that you can find in most drugstores is Garnier SkinActive Micellar Cleansing Water All-In-1 Hydrating with Rose Water & Glycerin.
+The micellar water is infused with rose water and moisturizing glycerin to remove makeup, cleanse, and hydrate the skin.

 The best thing about Garnier SkinActive Micellar Cleansing Water is that you can use it to remove makeup, but since it’s soap-free and alcohol-free, your skin won’t feel tight or dry after using it.